-The interfaces element of the board_spec.xml file describes the kernel interfaces which will connect to OpenCL kernels and control their behaviors.
-For this element, include one of each interface of types master, irq and streamsource.
+The interfaces element of the board\spec.xml file describes the kernel interfaces that connect to OpenCL kernels and control their behaviors.
+For this element, include one of each interface of types host, irq and streamsource.
 Refer to the interface section for the parameters you must specify for each interface.

-In addition to the master, irq, and streamsource interfaces, if your design includes a separate Platform Designer subsystem containing the board logic, the kernel clock and reset interfaces exported from it are also part of the interfaces element.
-Specify these interfaces with the kernel_clk_reset attribute and its corresponding parameters.
+In addition to the host, irq, and streamsource interfaces, if your design includes a separate Platform Designer subsystem containing the board logic, the kernel clock and reset interfaces exported from it are also part of the interfaces element.
+Specify these interfaces with the kernel\clk\reset attribute and its corresponding parameters.

 Table 14.
-Parameters for the kernel_clk_reset Attribute
+Parameters for the kernel\clk\reset Attribute

-Important: Name the kernel clock and reset interfaces in the Platform Designer connection format (that is, <instance_name>.<interface_name>).
+Important: Name the kernel clock and reset interfaces in the Platform Designer connection format (that is, <instance\name>.<interface\name>).

-For example: board.kernel_clk
+For example: board.kernel\clk

 Attribute Description clk The Platform Designer name for the kernel clock interface.
 The kernel_clk output from the OpenCL Kernel Clock Generator component drives this interface. clk2x The Platform Designer name for the kernel clock interface.
-The kernel_clk2x output from the OpenCL Kernel Clock Generator component drives this interface. reset The Platform Designer connection for the kernel reset.
+The $\texttt{kernel\clk2x}$ output from the OpenCL Kernel Clock Generator component drives this interface. reset The Platform Designer connection for the kernel reset.
 The kernel_reset output from the OpenCL Kernel Interface component drives this interface.

-interface on page 37
+interface on page 38